ajwills72/rmip/docs/teacher_notes.md

 | 090 | Students do the [Statistical power](https://ajwills72.github.io/rminr/power.html) worksheet, with support  |
 | 115 | Finish                                                                                                   |

+_Note_: This is probably Plymouth-specific, but note that there is one restriction to the principle that students can pick their own groups -- group members must all be from the same exit-level of qualification (i.e. all B.Sc., or all M.Sc.).
+This is because M.Sc. work is marked to a higher standard, and the presentation is group marked.

 ### Low-intensity session, and homework

 - Agree in your group which sub-topic you're going to investigate.